Eschatologue/CM_wiki/docs/class/bard/valour.md

 ### Level 6: Extra Attack

 You can attack twice, instead of once, whenever you take the Attack action on your turn.

+In addition, you can cast one of your cantrip that has the casting time of an action in place of those attack.

 ### Level 14: Battle Magic